Skip to main content

 Delete

-Remove an entity by its primary key.
-Returns ErrNotFound if the entity doesn't exist:
+Remove an entity by its primary key:

 func (s *BlogService) deleteTag(ctx context.Context, id int64) error {